 Conflict, violence, and war were also ever-present realities of the Neolithic age amongst individuals, territories, and in the form of interstate warfare.
 All of which may have happened for numerous reasons: first, people who were settled made for easier targets, especially compared to the nomadic humans who were constantly on the move.
 Secondly, the inequalities created by the emergence of classes made the poor desperate, with little to lose, in order to attain the resources of the rich.
 Third, violence and war was a means of conquering territories and creating more powerful empires, city-states, etc. In this context, the weak also became easy targets, enabling the powerful to become even more so.
 In some cases, the powerful were killed off, creating even more chaos within the city-states.
 Fourth, and perhaps the most prominent reason for war was in the attempts to gain and protect resources.
 To some degree, this was an issue with over-population relating to supply and demand.
 When an individual and/ or city-state would not have ample resources to meet their particular demands, often times a war would break out to gain and/or protect resources.
 Finally, the paradox is created by the very technology that is meant to be an innovative means of making life easier.
 In order to protect themselves, humans developed blades, knives, arrows and even more sophisticated means of protection (also instituted armies); however, it is the innovation/ or diffusion of such methods that ultimately made themselves vulnerable as well.

 Could History Repeat Itself?
 Current and Future Global Warming Consequences

-According to experts global warming could eventually result in changing diseases, flooding, draught, and other consequences.
+According to experts, global warming could eventually result in changing diseases, flooding, drought, and other consequences.
 What could this mean for modern civilization?
 Well, if the world’s history articulated herein pertaining to the direct and indirect consequences of global warming are any indication, modern civilization may slowly be on a collision course with destruction.